Thimxx/pyGenealogical-Tools/README.md

 * Rememori: https://www.rememori.com
 7) Transformation to GEDCOM profile
 * Transforms profile into elements of GEDCOM, allows to create a GEDCOM
+8) Automatic investigation
+* For those interfaces avaialble, it can found potential matches in a GEDCOM.

 Notice that this import is intended to import registers from FamilySearch, is you are interested in importing profiles from a family tree located in FamilySearch to Geni use this tool: https://github.com/jeffg2k/SmartCopy, which is a pretty nice piece of software and very helpful.